Why should you go?

-To kickstart your stay in Marrakech, explore the mystical souks in the old Medina.
+To kickstart your stay in Marrakech, discover one of the famous landmarks in Africa – the mystical souks in the old Medina.
 Discover the many roof terraces with gorgeous restaurants.
 Keep in mind that life here starts rather late (around 10am), and most stores stay open until 8pm.

 Your senses will work overtime in the Medina.
 Be mentally prepared – you’ll be approached all the time and scooters will whizz by you in the narrow alleys constantly.
 The vast variety of scents will make you ravenous one second and turn your stomach just around the corner.
 Adapt your pace to the flow of the crowd, put your worries aside and enjoy this charming chaos.
 The charm more or less disappears when the sun sets and the music mutes rapidly.
 Religious prayers, through several low male voices, take over the noise of the souks.